• Skip to primary navigation

 • Dizziness or fainting

-• Change of normal coloring of the skin
+• Change of the normal coloring of the skin and in the mucous membranes (inner lips, gums, around the eyes, and the nail beds)

-• dark skin, check for signs of gray or white tint in the mucous membranes
+• Dark skin, check for signs of a gray or white tint in the mucous membranes

-The best way to manage your corn allergy is to avoid any and all forms of corn or corn by-products.
+The best way to manage your corn allergy is to avoid any and all forms of corn and corn related products to the best of your abilities.

 How to read a food label with a corn allergy